ravikp/GettingAndCleaningData_CourseProject/README.md

 ** Function 'create_complete_model' - generates model that combines all the datasets into a single dataset ** Function 'model_with_mean_and_stddev' - generates model whose column names contain either mean or stddev ** Function 'create_tidy_dataset' - generates model grouping subject_id, activity and taking the mean of all the columns whose column name does not contain mean or stddev
+** All the above three functions take logical argument called 'output_model'.
+If the above methods are called with TRUE then the models are generated as files in the directory named 'output'

 ### How to run the program
 1. Checkout the code to a directory